 First, evaluate what you have spent on groceries during the last month and then take an average.
 Slowly challenge yourself to start cutting 5% here and there from your grocery budget.
 Within 8-10 months, it’s possible to have lowered your grocery bill by 30% or more.
 Be sure to set a realistic budget so you don’t get discouraged and give up.
 You want to be able to persevere and see the long-lasting benefits.

 I’ve increased my budget since adding more children to our family.
-For our family of five, our budget is about $350 a month, and that includes food, household items and personal care.
-I usually only spend about $250 a month at the grocery store, and then with the rest of the money, I use it to purchase items at case lot sales or to pick up bulk items at a warehouse club such as Costco or Sam’s Club.
+For our family of five, our budget is less than $500 a month, and that includes food, household items and personal care.
+I usually only spend about $350 – $400 a month at the grocery store, and then with the rest of the money, I use it to purchase items at case lot sales or to pick up bulk items at a warehouse club such as Costco or Sam’s Club.
 Each family is different so determine a budget that will work for you.

 To save money on your groceries, you don’t need to be a crazy coupon lady.
 I’m not one of those ladies with stacks of coupons and a massive coupon binder.
-My coupon pouch is small.
 I enjoy finding good coupons and deals, but it’s important for the every-day person to know that they can save money on groceries without spending hours and hours of time clipping and organizing coupons.

 B. Plan Out Meals